 When considering a preferred method of payment, whether you are a merchant or a consumer, it is important to take the fine print into account.
 Convenience fees and methods of payment can vary between different payment card networks, and one should conduct thorough research before accepting a contract.

 Here at Merchant Broker, we believe in upholding a policy of transparency as well.
-If you have any questions about methods of payment and surcharging laws in Canada, please do not hesitate to contact us.
+If you have any questions about methods of payment and surcharging laws in Canada, then please do not hesitate to contact us.
 Our team members may be reached at +1 888-668-0733.